Q&A on Colonizing Mars and Terraforming the Planet

 An experimental process called solid oxide electrolysis will be able to produce pure oxygen from the carbon dioxide that’s present in the Martian atmosphere.
 Since there is an abundant 95% supply of CO2 available, this can have significant results.

-The experiment has been named MOXIE (Mars OXygen In situ resource utilization Experiment).10
+The experiment is named MOXIE (Mars OXygen In situ resource utilization Experiment).11

-It will be implemented as a scale model 1% normal size on a robotic Mars rover to be launched in 2020 in preparation for the upcoming Mars mssions.
+It will be implemented as a scale model 1% normal size on a robotic Mars rover planned for launch in 2020 in preparation for the upcoming Mars missions.

 How Is NASA Preparing for the Journey to Mars?

 Since 2015, NASA has been putting a lot of attention to all the prerequisites necessary for a successful mission.12 They have used robotic pathfinders, such as rovers Spirit and Opportunity, to map the surface of Mars and find destinations for upcoming human missions.
 These rovers do the following jobs: